dcos/dcos/test_util/README.md

 `TERRAFORM` defines the path to the Terraform executable.
 If this variable is not set `make` will download the binary to the local folder.

+`SSH_KEY` can be set to your local private SSH key file.
+If no key exists it creates it.
+Defaults to `./tf-dcos-rsa.pem`.

 `TF_VAR_custom_dcos_download_path` defines the download for `dcos_generate_config.sh`.
 It defaults to the master version.
 It can be used to test pull request clusters: `TF_VAR_custom_dcos_download_path=https://downloads.dcos.io/dcos/testing/pull/6956/dcos_generate_config.sh`.